-MAYNARD SCHOOL EX AMPLE

-FORMAL WARNING NOTICE: insert date

-Issued to:

-This notice confirms that e.g. made a false a individual and compounded this by involving a wholly innocent thir matter to be extremely serious and therefore require the named studbelow. d party.
-We consider this

-Student's Statement:

-I acknowledge that my behaviour has seriously upset a number families and members of staff of the Maynard School.
-I have beta have put into me and the fairness with which I have been treated will do all that I can to make amends. rayed the trust that people

-• I will not act in any way that might cause such hurt or upset again ı.

-I acknowledge that I will have to work very hard to regain the trus people who have been affected by my ill-considered actions. st and confidence of those
+EXAMPLE FORMAL WARNING NOTICE: insert date Issued to: This notice confirms that e.g. made a false allegation against another individual and compounded this by involving a wholly innocent third party.
+We consider this matter to be extremely serious and therefore require the named student to sign the agreement below.
+Student's Statement: • I acknowledge that my behaviour has seriously upset a number of other students, their families and members of staff of the Maynard School.
+I have betrayed the trust that people have put into me and the fairness with which I have been treated.
+I am sorry about this and will do all that I can to make amends. • I will not act in any way that might cause such hurt or upset again. • I acknowledge that I will have to work very hard to regain the trust and confidence of those people who have been affected by my ill-considered actions.
+Student's signature: In the presence of:

-Student's signature:

-In the presence of:

-Date: